Bob Evans Breakfast Sausage

 Obviously, there are superior brands of breakfast sausage that you can buy at your local meat shops, but nothing beats the convenience of the rolls of sausage that you fry up as patties.
 Jimmy Dean is probably the most popular grocery store brand, but not necessarily the best breakfast sausage you can fry up with your morning eggs or omelets in the mornings.
-While Jimmy Dean breakfast sausage fries up well, it has just a little too much sage and doesn’t seem quite as meaty as a couple of the other brands: Bob Evans, Owens and Tennessee Pride are among the mix of best breakfast sausages, but some of them are hard to find at the local grocery store, Tennessee Pride, for example, doesn’t seem to exist here in Denver and that’s too bad – they have an excellent spicy version of breakfast sausage that I’ve eaten in Arkansas and wish I could find in the local grocery store.
+While Jimmy Dean sausage fries up well, it has just a little too much sage and doesn’t seem quite as meaty as a couple of the other brands: Bob Evans, Owens and Tennessee Pride are among the mix of popular sausage brands, but some of them are hard to find at the local grocery store, Tennessee Pride, for example, doesn’t seem to exist here in Denver and that’s too bad – they have an excellent spicy version of breakfast sausage that I’ve eaten in Arkansas and wish I could find in the local grocery store.

 The top three brands are almost too close to call.
-Jimmy Dean, Bob Evans and Owens are all good for making great-tasting meaty, breakfast sausage.
+Jimmy Dean, Bob Evans and Owens are all good for making great-tasting meaty, breakfasts.
 Tennessee Pride belongs on the list too, but they are a bit more difficult to find.
 I give the edge to Bob Evans because it is less sagish than the Jimmy Dean and is usually priced better and easier to find on sale than the other two.
 I’m nitpicking, it really depends on what you like.
-The one advice I can give is to tell you to stay away from whatever the house-brand breakfast sausage sold at the store.
+The one advice I can give is to tell you to stay away from whatever the house-brands sold at the store.
 King Sooper, Kroger, Safeway, etc., sell a very fatty, pork sausage roll that tastes gamey and lacks any real breakfast sausage seasonings.
 These low-priced store brands also seem to burn very easily because the fat content is so high.
 Now, I certainly have nothing against fat, but when it comes to breakfast sausage, I’ve yet to taste a decent store-bought brand.
 If it is sold in your area, give Bob Evans a try.
-Bob Evans is the best breakfast sausage I’ve tried.
+Bob Evans makes the best sausage patties I’ve tried.